The BioFiles - Bill Hubick

 Description

 Phoenix canariensis is a large, solitary palm, 10–20 m (33–66 ft) tall, the tallest recorded being 36 m (118 ft) tall.[3]
 The leaves are pinnate, 4–6 m (13–20 ft) long, with 80–100 leaflets on each side of the central rachis.
-There are typically around 75 to 125 living leaves on a tree; the record is for a tree on the French Riviera which bore 443 green, fresh leaves at one time.[4]
-The fruit is an oval, yellow to orange drupe 2 cm (0.79 in) long and 1 cm (0.39 in) in diameter, and containing a single large seed; the fruit pulp is edible, but not the best of dates.[5]
+There are typically around 75 to 125 living leaves on a tree, but the record number were on a tree on the French Riviera, which bore 443 green, fresh leaves at one time.[4]
+The fruit is an oval, yellow to orange drupe 2 cm (0.79 in) long and 1 cm (0.39 in) in diameter, and containing a single large seed.
+The fruit pulp is edible, but is not a particularly good date.[5]

 Names

-The common name in English is Canary Island date palm; it is also sometimes known by its acronym "CIDP".[6]
+The common name in English is Canary Island date palm, although it is sometimes known by its initials, "CIDP".[6]
 It has also been called "pineapple palm".[citation needed] The common name in the Canary Islands and other Spanish-speaking countries is palmera canaria.

 Cultivation

-The Canary Island date palm is typically cultivated in wet-winter or Mediterranean climates, but also in wet-summer or humid subtropical climates such as eastern Australia and the southeastern United States.
+The Canary Island date palm is typically cultivated in wet-winter or Mediterranean climates, but also in wet-summer or humid subtropical climates such as eastern Australia and the south-eastern United States.
 It is also increasingly being cultivated in higher latitude oceanic climates, such as Ireland, the UK, and the Channel Islands.[7]
 It can be cultivated where temperatures rarely fall below −10 or −12 °C (14 or 10 °F) for extended periods, although it will require some protection if cold periods are longer than normal.
 Younger specimens, without a sizeable trunk, are more prone to freezing.
-It is a slow-growing tree, growing up to 60 cm per year,[8] and is propagated exclusively by seed.
-Mature P. canariensis are often used in ornamental landscaping and are collected and transplanted to their new planting location.
+It is a slow-growing tree, increasing in height by up to 60 cm per year,[8] and is propagated exclusively by seed.
+Mature P. canariensis are often used in ornamental landscaping and can be fairly readily collected and transplanted to a new planting location.

 The Canary Island date palm is susceptible to Fusarium wilt, a fungal disease commonly transmitted through contaminated seed, soil, and pruning tools.
-Spread of the disease can be reduced when pruning tools are disinfected before use on each palm.[10]
+Spread of the disease can be reduced if pruning tools are disinfected before use on each palm.[10]
 In some parts of its cultivated range it is attacked by the invasive South American palm weevil Rhynchophorus palmarum and Asian palm weevil Rhynchophorus ferrugineus.
 Adult weevils are preferentially attracted to chemicals emitted by injured or damaged palms.
 The weevil larvae burrow into the crown then feast on the sugar-rich apical bud, which provides a path for bacterial or fungal pests.
-This typically kills the apical bud after some time, either due to secondary infection by pathogens or due to heavy infestation of larvae.
-This then causes the leaves to droop, turn brown and die.[6][11]
+That typically kills the apical bud after some time, either due to secondary infection by pathogens or due to heavy infestation of larvae, causing the leaves to droop, turn brown and die.[6][11]

 P. canariensis has gained the Royal Horticultural Society's Award of Garden Merit.[12][13]